Travel Advice > Travel Tips > UK Customs Regulations

-You arrive back to the airport after a great holiday and the last hurdle to get through once you’ve collected your luggage is HM Customs and Excise.
-It’s not as complicated as you may think-when making your way towards customs you will be faced with three exits:
+You arrive back to the airport after a great holiday and the last hurdle to get through once you've collected your luggage is getting through customs checks.
+It's not as complicated as you may think-when making your way towards customs you will be faced with two exits:

-Green Channel – Use this exit if you are travelling from a country outside of the EU with goods that do not go over your allowance and are not banned or restricted
+Green Channel – Use this exit if you don't have any goods that go over your allowance, are banned or restricted

 Alcohol & Tobacco